How ZS’s Demand Landscape allows brands to find purpose and grow

 The solution

 ZS fielded an in-depth study to over 10,000 consumers, capturing everything they ate, their needs and attitudes toward eating, the details of their consumption occasions and how satisfied they were with their chosen brands.
-Our approach included a proprietary algorithm that determined the vulnerability level of each product currently being purchased.
+Our approach included a proprietary algorithm that determined the vulnerability level of each product the consumers purchased.
 Data included the top benefits consumers sought from a product, details on why consumers prefer certain snacks for certain occasions and of course which products consumers “hired” for a specific purpose.
 All of this was combined with third-party volumetric point-of-sales data for an accurate read on the dollar opportunity in each job to be done.

-Then we worked closely with multifunctional consumer insights, brand, strategy, innovation and sales teams to develop a single consumer landscape framework that identified consumer demand across segments and demand moments.
+We then worked closely with the manufacturer’s multifunctional consumer insights, brand, strategy, innovation and sales teams to develop a single consumer landscape framework that identified consumer demand across segments and demand moments.
 These insights showed which brands performed well for their given jobs and where others could fill unmet needs.
-This empowered the company to either “fire” brands that had no competitive standing or reallocate legacy brands to jobs with opportunities to capture unsatisfied consumers.
-The Demand Landscape enabled brand leaders to identify their current positioning and growth opportunities.
-It pinpointed where consumer needs were unmet today and which incumbents were most vulnerable to replacement.
-Critically, it showed how to replace them by better meeting consumer needs.
-Finally, ZS built a custom digital Demand Landscape, an interactive web-based tool that enabled easy data analysis.
-This tool empowered the client’s leaders to fully visualize consumers’ needs and project the investment required to grow.
+This knowledge empowered the company to either “fire” brands that had no competitive standing or reallocate legacy brands to jobs with opportunities to capture unsatisfied consumers.

 The impact

-The partnership revealed new white space opportunities for key brands and innovation avenues worth up to $100 million.
-Both legacy and newly launched brands developed strategies to renovate or communicate to better achieve specific objectives (such as satisfying an indulgence or being easy to eat on-the-go), making them more focused and competitive.
-The digital Demand Landscape also proved useful far beyond the life of a single project.
-It allowed the client to refresh the data and insights to continue to meet future trends well past the end of ZS’s official engagement.
+The partnership between ZS and the food manufacturer revealed new white space opportunities for its key brands and innovation avenues worth up to $100 million.
+Both legacy and newly launched brands developed strategies to better communicate how the brands help consumers achieve specific objectives (such as satisfying an indulgence or being easy to eat on-the-go), positioning the products as more focused and competitive.

-Once the Demand Landscape clarified the company’s portfolio strategy, the client was able to make more informed decisions and optimize investments, from where to spend marketing dollars, to what product renovations and innovations were needed to target portfolio whitespace opportunities.
-The Demand Landscape also helped pave paths to new revenue for the company, as it helped the organization align with a clear target in a specific market worth $130 billion in annual snacking spend.
-By giving each brand a clear and distinct job to perform for different moments that segment experiences, the company had the opportunity to dramatically expand its current $12 billion in sales to those consumers, unlocking billions of dollars in new growth in that market alone.
+ZS Demand Landscape helped pave paths to new revenue for the company, as it helped the organization align with a clear target in a specific market worth $130 billion in annual snacking spend.
+By giving each brand a clear and distinct job to perform for different moments that customer segment experiences, the company had the opportunity to dramatically expand its current $12 billion in sales to those consumers, unlocking billions of dollars in new growth in that market alone.